 Toy Factory is an expert in performance surfboards

 Toy Factory will be supplying its Fourth brand of performance boards for advanced surfers.
 The company, led by Luke Hart, is made up of quality shapers and is committed to sustainable operations.
 They are 100% plastic-free in terms of their packing and were one of the first to adopt the Flexi-hex packaging from Cornwall to ship their boards.

 Luke said “We are hugely excited to be working with The Wave.
 It offers an amazing opportunity to test equipment and have immediate feedback after every wave, on as level a playing field as you will see in surfing.
 The possibilities really are endless in terms of development and understanding of equipment.”

 The Wave has chosen Softech for its beginner boards, as it is the international leader in soft board manufacturing.
 Function and user friendliness were the key reasons we chose these boards.
-We also have an agreement in place with Softech that means that any damaged boards under warrant will be repaired and donated to Surfers Not Street Children - a charity based in Durban, South Africa, that uses surfing as a tool for change to help get children off the streets.
+Softech also offers a service which means that any damaged boards under warranty will be repaired and donated to Surfers Not Street Children - a charity based in Durban, South Africa, that uses surfing as a tool for change to help get children off the streets.